 Noncash Contribution Receipts

-It’s also important to implement an internal policy for donated items as well as create a donor receipt method for noncash contributions.
-The value of the contribution can be determined several different ways.
+It’s important to implement an internal policy for donated items as well as create a donor receipt method for noncash contributions.
+When accounting for donations to nonprofit organizations, the value of the donation can be determined several different ways.
 It is normally up to the donor to determine the value of their gift and the benefactor to determine the value received.
 These amounts are often different and should be treated as two unrelated transactions.

 The IRS offers Publication 561 to help you determine the value of donated property and Publication 526 for Charitable Contributions.
 Check out these examples of noncash contribution receipts from Free Church Accounting and Brighthub.